rh-aiservices-bu/redhatai-sparring/README.md

     <img src= "./images/connection-uri-2.png" alt="your-image-description" style="border: 2px solid grey;">

-    After you hit `Create`, you should see a screen like this:
+    After you click `Create`, you should see a screen like this:

     <img src= "./images/connection-uri-3.png" alt="your-image-description" style="border: 2px solid grey;">

 ## 🔴 Deploy the Tiny Model

-1. Now,  let’s go to `Models`, and select `Single Model Serving` if you haven’t picked yet.
+1. Now, let’s go to `Models`, and select `Single Model Serving` if you haven’t picked it yet.

     ![single-model-serving.png](./images/single-model-serving.png)